zyedidia/literate.vim/README.md

 # Literate.vim

-This is a vim plugin for the [Literate] (https://github.com/zyedidia/Literate) programming language.
+This is a vim plugin for the [Literate] (https://github.com/zyedidia/Literate) programming system.